 If you have more questions, visit the Two-Factor FAQ page or watch a video on the login page that describes the two-factor authentication process.
 As with any account questions, our Customer Service Department is available to help from 8:30 a.m. – 6 p.m.
 ET Monday-Friday at 1-800-AFFORD-IT (1-800-233-6734).
 You can also email our Customer Service Department at email@example.com

 Update banking information

-Next, verify that your home address and bank account information are correct on your account.
+Next, while in your Ohio 529 account, verify that your home address and bank account information are correct.
 If it’s not, update that information now.
 For security reasons, this information must be on file with Ohio’s 529 Plan for 15 calendar days before a withdrawal can be processed.
 To update your records online, select your beneficiary’s account.
 Then look on the left side of the screen, choose “View Profile and Document.”
 If you need to change your address, select “Profile” to edit your address.
 If you need to change bank accounts, select “Bank Information” to make the updates.

 How to make an online withdrawal

-After updating all your information, you will be ready to make a 529 withdrawal once you receive the higher education bills.
+After updating all your information, you will be ready to make a tax-free 529 withdrawal once you receive the bill for the qualified higher education expenses.